-For some dogs come means run as far away as you possibly can and if possible migrate to the next country, well the next dog park.
+For some dogs come means to run as far away as you possibly can, and if possible migrate to the next country, well maybe just the next dog park.
 These dogs have learned coming back means we are going home and the end of the fun.

 Dogs do not come back because the world out there is very rewarding and the off leash time is often the best part of the day!